Skip to main content

 🏃 If a coach was choosing runners for the Olympic 10,000m team, she would at the very least time the runners over the 10,000m distance.
 Imagine she instead chose to measure their 100m dash times.
 The 100m results (where reaction time and power are critical) may not even correlate with 10,000m performance (where endurance is critical) at any competitive level.
 Similarly, NLP systems should be evaluated on data that tests the right metric and is representative of the real-world, production setting.

 🏀 When evaluating whether a basketball player is good or not, we would never simply evaluate them on a single 12-minute quarter.
-We instead need to evaluate them over a period of a dozen or so games, maybe even over half of an 82-game season.
+Instead, we need to evaluate them over a period of a dozen or so games, maybe even over half of an 82-game season.
 Evaluating them based on a single quarter is akin to evaluating an NLP system off of only a dozen or so examples — there is too much variance with such a small sample size.

 Take grammar and spelling as an example.
 It's tempting to generate obvious, glaring errors such as "hy howz it goying".
 However, these types of errors are rarely seen in practice and favor simple dictionary lookups.
 High-quality data should come from errors made in real-world usage.
 This will capture mistakes that stem from keyboard errors, phonetic mixups, and users where English (or whatever language you're checking) is not their first language.
 Once you gather such data, the difference between these errors vs. intentional errors will be stark.